coodos/coodos/README.md

 # About
 Hi,

 I am Merul, I had started my coding journey with game development in Unity 4 years ago and it has been a hell of a ride!
 I am a full stack developer who specializes in Scripting and Desktop Application Development!

+I am a contributor to [Liquid Galaxy]('www.liquidgalaxy.eu') and I have worked on several of their projects

 I am one of the finalists of Google Code-in 2019 and I have won multiple coding contests hosted by big organisations!
 Coodos is my initiative to provide no-compromise tech products to you!

-Founder, Coodos

 # Some of my works